alexcoder04/rfap/specification.md

 # Versioning

+The version always consists of two numbers: the major and the minor version.
-This protocol does not use semantic versioning.
-The version is always one whole number corresponding to the release tag on GitHub and the number sent in the first two bytes of a packet.
+These correspond to the release tag and the two bytes sent in every packet.